 You are due to come for your yearly blood test.
 Please read this information about PSA test for prostate cancer.
-If, after reading the information, you would like to have this blood test, please let the nurse know at your routine appointment.
+If, after reading the information, you would like to have this blood test, please let the nurse know at your routine appointment You may be at higher risk of prostate cancer if;